cogini/mix_deploy/README.md

   app_group: "app"
 ```

-The library tries to choose smart defaults, so you may not need to configure
-anything.
 See below for more options.

 ## Usage

 The `deploy.init` task copies template files from the library into your
 project, then the `deploy.generate` task uses them to create the output files.

-First, initialize templates under the `rel/templates/deploy` directory by running this command:
+First, initialize templates under the `rel/templates/deploy` directory by
+running:

 ```shell
 mix deploy.init